Medicinal Plant Lexicon

 Interactions

-There aren´t any entirely clarified references to a possible strengthening effect of concomitantly ingested anticoagulants (Marcurmar etc.) and medical products to reduce the blood pressure; also there is no clarified indication of a possible weakening effect of the HIV protease inhibitor, Saquinavir.
+There are no entirely clarified references to a possible strengthening effect of concomitantly ingested anticoagulants (Marcurmar etc.) and blood pressure-lowering drugs.
+Also, there is no clarified indication of a possible weakening effect on HIV protease inhibitors such as Saquinavir/Ritonavir.

 References